whblondeau/memoria-interna/README.md

 This project is by intention a group of related stories set in the North American continent and the regions around the Polar (Arctic) Ocean _ca._ 2560, following a fairly complete collapse of the global industrial civilization that flourished from the 19th to the 21st centuries; and the concomitant climate changes, mass migrations, and collapse of human and other ecological communities.

 #### Technologies of mind
 The story cycle gets its name from the old Spanish term for "Internal Memory", a reference to schools of superior development of the human mental and sensory faculties.
-Humans, denied the degree of material technology available to high-energy cultures, have turned their attention to the rediscovery of the old Arts of Memory and related mental systems.
+Humans, denied the degree of material technology available to high-energy cultures, have turned their attention to the rediscovery of the old [Arts of Memory](http://en.wikipedia.org/wiki/Art_of_memory) and related mental disciplines.

-The stories, as developed, will be in the /stories subdirectory of this repository.
+The stories, as developed, will be in the [/stories](./stories) subdirectory of this repository.

 The sparse and rambling synopsis below is of course subject to change.
 Parts of it will be expanded into supporting documents in /background.